MattG-Git/14_MVC_Tech-Blog/README.md

 # 14_MVC_Tech-Blog

 # Description
-This is a full stack application that a user may create an account, login, post, edit & delete articles and comments they have made while logged into their account.
+This is a full stack application that a user may create an account, login, post, edit & delete articles and add comments they have made while logged into their account.

 # Acceptance Criteria
 I wrote the  code to meet the following acceptance criteria: